Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

     abhishekcoder/sample_trading_data_model:server

-Following diagram shows how data flows in and out of the system and how different pieces stitch together.
+The following diagram shows how data flows in and out of the system and how different pieces stitch together.

 ![architecture.png](files/images/architecture.png)